 Masking fluid is sold in different forms as well.
 You can buy bottles of the liquid mask as well as markers for making fine lines and detailed work.

-Handle the bottle of masking fluid carefully.
-Never shake your bottle of masking fluid this will result in stringy clumps of latex.
+- Handle with Care: Avoid shaking the bottle of masking fluid, as it may result in stringy clumps of latex.
 Also, the air bubbles in the masking fluid will be transferred to the paper and those tiny bubbles will produce an uneven mask.

-Also do not use a hairdryer or heat tool to hasten drying time!!
+- Do not use a hairdryer or heat tool to hasten drying time.
 This will also cause the latex to embed in your paper and will not be easily removed.
 Watch out for sunlight!
-This may also cause the fusion of latex and paper to be a permanent thing.
+This may cause fusion of the latex and paper to be a permanent thing.

 - Patience is Key: Allow the masking fluid to dry completely before proceeding with painting.
 Depending on the thickness and amount of fluid applied, it's advisable to wait around 20 minutes.
 Rushing this step may cause the latex to become embedded in the paper, creating a permanent fusion.